 - Freeze the crust for 10 minutes while you make the filling.

-- In a large bowl, use a hand mixer to to beat cream cheese, sugar, sour cream, flour and vanilla on low speed, just until combined.
+- In a large bowl, use a hand mixer to to beat 16 oz. cream cheese, ½ cup granulated sugar, ¼ cup sour cream, 1 tablespoon all purpose flour, ½ teaspoon vanilla extract on low speed, just until combined.

-- Beat in the eggs, one at a time, until combined, making sure not to over-beat.
+- Beat in 2 eggs, one at a time, until combined, making sure not to over-beat.

 - Pour filling onto crust-lined pan.

-- Microwave chocolate in a small bowl for 30 seconds.
+- Microwave 2 oz. semi-sweet chocolate in a small bowl for 30 seconds.
 Stir and repeat heating at 15-second intervals, until the chocolate is melted and smooth.

 - Drop the chocolate by the spoonful on the batter.
 You may have some left over.
 You can use it to decorate the cooked Instant Pot Oreo Cheesecake.